-ric proofs, built on al-Khwārizmī; a second chapter on the multiplication and division of algebraic powers (nomi, "names") and the multiplication of binomials; and a third chapter containing rules and examples for 36 cases (none of them false);

-- XIV: a problem collection going back to Biagio il vecchio († c.
-1340 according to Benedetto); - XV: containing a translation of the algebra chapter from the Liber abbaci, provided with "some clarifications, specification of the rules in relation to the cases presented in book XIII, and the completion of calculations, which the ancient master had often neglected, indicating only the result" (Franci and Toti Rigatelli, 1983, p.
-309); a problem collection going back to Giovanni di Bartolo (fl.
-1390-1430, a disciple of Antonio de' Mazzinghi); and Antonio de' Mazzinghi's Fioretti from 1373 or earlier (Ulivi, 1998, p.
-122).
+- XIII, Benedetto's own introduction to the field, starting with a 23-lines' excerpt from Guglielmo de Lunis's lost translation of al-Khwarizmi.
+Then follows a presentation of the six fundamental cases with geometric proofs, built on al-Khwarizmi; a second chapter on the multiplication and division of algebraic powers (nomi, "names") and the multiplication of binomials; and a third chapter containing rules and examples for 36 cases (none of them false); - XIV, a problem collection going back to Biagio il vecchio († c.
+1340 according to Benedetto); - XV, containing a translation of the algebra chapter from the Liber abbaci, provided with "some clarifications, specification of the rules in relation to the cases presented in book XIII, and the completion of calculations, which the ancient master had often neglected, indicating only the result" [Franci & Toti Rigatelli 1983: 309]; a problem collection going back to Giovanni di Bartolo (fl.
+1390-1430, a disciple of Antonio de' Mazzinghi); and Antonio de' Mazzinghi's Fioretti from 1373 or earlier [Ulivi 1998: 122].